Child Care Service Licensed Provider

 Providers who normally charge fees for registration may be paid, either in a single payment or prorated over a 12-month period, as long as the provider can provide documentation that the same fee is charged to non-subsidized (non-CalWORKs) families.

-A child care registration fee when included with the child care cost for that month cannot exceed the RMR.
+A child care registration fee when included with the child care cost for that month cannot exceed the Regional Market Rates (RMR).
 If you are paying child care at the maximum RMR, the client will not qualify for the registration fee payment.

 Registration

-The EC is responsible for submitting all paperwork necessary to register a child care provider in a timely manner.
-The Licensed Provider Certification/Registration and Changes (SCD 1752) and Request for Taxpayer Identification Number and Certification (W-9) are required by the CWES program for the following:
+The AEC/EC is responsible for submitting all paperwork necessary to register a child care provider in a timely manner.
+The Licensed Provider Certification/Registration and Changes (SCD 1752) and Request for Taxpayer Identification Number and Certification (W-9) are required by the CalWORKs Employment Services (CWES) program for the following:

 The SCD 1752 Certification section includes, but is not limited to:

-• A due date by the 5th of the following month for child care attendance or invoice.
+- A due date by the 5th of the following month for the Child Care Billing (SCD 1755 B)/CalWORKs Child Care Reimbursement Report (CCP 2145).

-• Child care reimbursement payments will be made within 21 calendar days of the submission of a completed attendance record or invoice.
+- Child care reimbursement payments will be made within 21 calendar days of the submission of a completed SCD 1755 B/CCP 2145.

 The information on the SCD 1752 is required for the client’s file.
-This may be completed by the EC or it can be mailed to the client.
-If mailed, the client is responsible to see that the SCD 1752 is complete and returned to the EC.
+This may be completed by the AEC/EC or it can be mailed to the client.
+If mailed, the client is responsible for ensuring that the SCD 1752 is complete and returned to the AEC/EC.

 The licensed provider can use the following as a TIN:

-If the licensed child care provider uses ITIN or EIN, TIN verification is NOT required.
-The IRS TIN Matching Tool may be used by the designated CWES staff to verify ITIN or EIN.
+If the licensed child care provider uses an ITIN or EIN, TIN verification is NOT required.
+The Internal Revenue Service (IRS) TIN Matching Tool may be used by the designated CWES staff to verify ITIN or EIN.

 The following steps provide information for processing a LICENSED provider’s registration and changes:

-• Reviews all forms to ensure the forms are complete.
+- Reviews all forms to ensure they are complete.

-• Places the completed child care registration forms in the designated in-basket.
+- Emails the completed child care registration forms to the Office Designee.
 The following are the required forms and documentation to register licensed providers:

 B. The Office Designee:

-• Notifies the EC that the registration is completed by sending the Resource ID by email.
+- Notifies the AEC/EC that the registration is completed by sending the Resource ID by email.

-• Notifies the EC by email if the paperwork is incomplete or the required documentation is missing.
+- Notifies the AEC/EC by email if the paperwork is incomplete or the required documentation is missing.

-• Submits the SCD 1752, W-9, and copy of the provider’s SSN card to Imaging.
+- Submits the SCD 1752, W-9, a copy of the child care license, rate sheet, and copy of the provider’s SSN card to Imaging.

 The CalSAWS registration process must be completed within three days from receipt of completed forms and required documentation.